codeconnector/CodingDojo/.github/ISSUE_TEMPLATE/proposed-challenge-template.md

 ## Business Rules/Errata

-- ***Language Required: VisualBasic*** Indicate the language to be used for the mobbing solution as the first bullet, emphasized
+- ***Language Required: VisualBasic*** Indicate the language to be used for the mobbing solution as the first bullet, emphasized.
+Only include if the challenge requires a specific language to complete.
 - ***Data Structure Required: Directed Acyclic Graphs*** Indicate any required data structures on the second bullet, emphasized.
 This bullet can be omitted if there is no such requirement.
 - This section should be a bulleted list.
 - This section should contain relevant business rules.